 Mojo is another popular marketplace where you can get money from selling your WordPress theme.
-For exclusive authors they offer 50% commission of sales revenue.
-Starting with 201 sales, your commission rate is increasing up to 55% and so forth with an ability to reach 70% commission after 2,001 sales threshold is passed.
+For exclusive authors, they offer a 50% commission of sales revenue.
+Starting with 201 sales, your commission rate is increasing up to 55%, and so forth with an ability to reach 70% commission after the 2,001 sales threshold is passed.

 Non-exclusive authors will get their static 50% commission of their sales revenue.
 You’ll be able to get your money through PayPal once there is at least $50 on your account.

 Make sure to check out all guides for theme sellers – your theme will need to go through the review process before appearing on the marketplace.
 Make sure to polish your theme well before submitting, because these guys accept only very quality ones.

 Inkthemes is one of the biggest and most visited marketplaces, where you can sell your WordPress themes.
 Additionally, here you can sell plugins, graphics, etc.